-- Public Water Suppliers - March 31 following the report year
+- Public Water Suppliers - March 31 following the reporting year

-- Other than Public Water Suppliers - June 30 following the report year
+- Other than Public Water Suppliers - June 30 following the reporting year

-- Water Management Plans - Monthly reports pursuant to water management plans
+- Water Management Plans - Monthly reports according to water management plans

 How to Terminate or Revise a Registration

-If public water supplier's source(s) is associated with a water allocation permit, in lieu of using the termination form, please contact applicable DEP Regional Office to either rescind or modify the water allocation permit.
-If source(s) is associated with water management plan (WMP), in lieu of using the termination form, please send a letter to DEP's Oil and Gas District Office, which issued the WMP approval, requesting termination of the water source(s) approval or the whole WMP, if applicable.
+If a public water supplier's source(s) is associated with a water allocation permit, instead of using the termination form, please contact applicable DEP Regional Office to either rescind or modify the water allocation permit.
+If the source(s) is associated with a water management plan (WMP), instead of using the termination form, please send a letter to DEP's Oil and Gas District Office, which issued the WMP approval, requesting termination of the water source(s) approval or the whole WMP, if applicable.

-All others use the following forms to report a sub facility is abandoned/no longer used; revise information for an existing sub facility; or establish a new sub facility
+All others, to submit a termination or revision form (sub facility is abandoned/no longer used; revise information for an existing sub facility) follow the instructions below

 Service Area Boundary Online Mapping Tool (Public Water Supply Agency Only)